 How successful are cardioversions?

 Cardioversion doesn’t always restore normal heart rhythm.
 Sometimes it’s successful to start with, but then your abnormal heart rhythm could come back several days, weeks or even months later.
 If this happens, your doctor may want to repeat the cardioversion or they may consider another treatment for you.

-Who can I talk to about my heart condition?
+Who can I talk to about my heart and circulatory condition?

 - Talk to your GP about being referred for counselling or Cognitive Behavioural Therapy.

 - Call us on 0300 330 3311 to speak to one of our nurses on our Heart Helpline between 9am – 5pm, Monday to Friday.